Maxime Chattam: Biography

 The second installment in the trilogy following Joshua Brolin is In Tenebris (published in 2003) set in a dark and gritty New York.
 A woman found traumatized claims that she has come back from Hell.
 Officer Annabel O'Donnel leads the investigation, helped by a decommissioned Brolin.

 In Maléfices (published in 2004), Brolin and O'Donnel face off against a serial killer who mummifies their victims in a spider web.

+From 2008 onward, he published the Otherland saga (Autre-Monde in French), a series of post-apocalyptic fantasy novels that begins with an unexplained catastrophe known as the Storm, an exceptionally violent hurricane accompanied by strange luminous phenomena rising from the ground, which completely transforms the planet and its ecosystems.
+Following this event, human civilization collapses, technology ceases to function, and adults either disappear or are transformed into dangerous and hostile beings, while adolescents appear to be the only ones spared, without understanding why.
+In this radically altered world, they must—particularly in the first three volumes—survive, organize themselves, and seek the origin of the Storm, while confronting an environment that has become extremely hazardous, with both human and non-human threats.
+Otherworld/Autre-Monde is enjoying massive success in Europe.

 He would later write a prequel to the trilogy, La Promesse des ténèbres.
 This novel follows Brady O'Donnel, husband of Annabel O'Donnel.

 In 2019, his editor indicated he had sold 7 million copies of his work since 2001.

 Chattam is a member of the art collective La Ligue de l'Imaginaire.

 Personal life

 Maxime Chattam is married to Faustine Bollaert.
 They have one daughter and one son.